wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

 ### Overview of major LLM providers

 It's good to know that the most powerful models right now are made available by a few major LLM providers.
-There are open source options too, but these are generally less powerful and require more engineering effort to use.
-Having said that, I highly recommend you give them a try, because they offer other benefits you can't get from major LLM providers.
+There are open-source options too, but these are generally less powerful and require more engineering effort to use.
+Having said that, I highly recommend you give them a try, because they offer other benefits you can't get from major LLM providers, especially the smaller models.

 #### OpenAI

-They've been at the forefront with their GPT series.
+OpenAI has been at the forefront with their GPT series.
 What I love about OpenAI is their API's reliability.
 The downside?
 They can be expensive for large-scale applications, and their terms of service are quite restrictive.
 Also, it takes a while before newer models become available through the API.
-And if they become available, it takes a while before you can push a decent amount of tokens through the API, because the rate limits are pretty low.
+And if they become available, it takes a while before you can push a decent amount of input through the API, because the rate limits are pretty low.

 #### Anthropic

-Their Claude model has impressed me with its ability to handle complex instructions and longer context windows.
+Anthropic's Claude model has impressed me with its ability to handle complex instructions and longer context windows.
 I've found it particularly good at tasks requiring careful reasoning, like code review and technical writing.
 The pricing is competitive with OpenAI, and their terms of service are generally more business-friendly.

 Anthropic is notorious for their rate limits.
-They often cap out and you'll end up with random overload errors.
+They often cap out when people in the United States are online and working, and you'll end up with random overload errors.
 It's important to have a good contract with them or plan for a backup.

 Sadly though, you can't use Anthropic directly with Semantic Kernel at this time, so you'll not find much about the models from Anthropic in this book.
+I recommend keeping an eye out fore updates from Microsoft on this, because I noticed that they have a few issues open on their GitHub repository that they're working on.

 #### Meta